Contents

 Connecting an RTMP channel to an external streaming platform

-After you've created an RTMP session, you will have access to the Stream URL and Stream Key that will be used to connect the channel to your live stream.
+After you've created an RTMP session, you will have access to the Stream URL and Stream Key, which will be used to connect the channel to your live stream.
+Click the Link and Key icons on your agenda to copy your stream URL and stream key from the session.
+We recommend storing them in a note or document for later reference.

 While the exact location will vary depending on your platform, you will typically paste this information into fields provided in the Stream Settings for your streaming platform.